 Do you accept works in progress for selection?

 Yes, of course the work can be viewed also if it has not completed post-production or picture lock.
 Please be sure the work will be finished for the festival delivery date.
 If in doubt, please get in touch with the festival’s Programming Office.

 May I send an updated version of my selection screener at a later date?

 You must be authorized by the Programming office to do so.
 We do not advise to send a first version with the idea of replacing it later.
 The selection team will not view the same work twice.

 Do you need a subtitled version for the selection screenings?

-Yes, the Festival needs an English subtitled version for the selection screenings.
+Yes, the VIFF needs an English subtitled version for the selection screenings of feature length and short films.
 If the film’s original version is English with strong regional accent or slang vocabulary, that could not be easily understood by non-native speakers, it is recommended to have it subtitled as well.

 Can I send subtitles as a separate file?